FunKey-Project/FunKey-Project.github.io/docs/developers/hardware_ref/buttons.md

 is directly connected to the power management chip, so we are left with 4 + 4 + 2 = 12 buttons for game control.

-After testing tactile domes in our [FunKey Zero][2] prototype, we decided to go back to integrated tactile switches, as their placement is much easier using a regular SMT pick & place machine like any other components on the PCB, whereas the separate tactile domes required an adhesive tape to be place manually with less accuracy.
+After testing tactile domes in our [**FunKey Zero**:fontawesome-solid-external-link-alt:][2] prototype, we decided to go back to integrated tactile switches, as their placement is much easier using a regular SMT pick & place machine like any other components on the PCB, whereas the separate tactile domes required an adhesive tape to be place manually with less accuracy.

 ![EVBPBB1AAB000](/assets/images/EVPBB1AAB000.png){: align=left }

-The [Mitsumi BYS-055A1x12][3] is the same footprint (2.5mm x 1.6mm x 0.55mm) as the more expensive Panasonic EVBBBxAAB00 tactile switches, with a 1.2N actuating force for the "**+**" and "**X**" pads, and a 1.6N actuating force for the "Start", "Fn" and "ON/OFF" buttons.
+The [Mitsumi BYS-055A1x12:fontawesome-solid-external-link-alt:][3] is the same footprint (2.5mm x 1.6mm x 0.55mm) as the more expensive Panasonic EVBBBxAAB00 tactile switches, with a 1.2N actuating force for the "**+**" and "**X**" pads, and a 1.6N actuating force for the "Start", "Fn" and "ON/OFF" buttons.
 We found these actuating force the best match to provide a good feedback to the user.

 ![EVP-AEBB2A-1](/assets/images/EVP-AEBB2A-1.jpg){: align=left }

-For the rear left and right shoulder buttons, we exeperimented several models between PCBA rev. C, D and E, until we eventually decided for a [replacement for the expensive Panasonic EVP-AEBB2A-1][4]:
+For the rear left and right shoulder buttons, we exeperimented several models between PCBA rev. C, D and E, until we eventually decided for a [replacement for the expensive Panasonic EVP-AEBB2A-1:fontawesome-solid-external-link-alt:][4]:

 This one as an actuating force of 1.6N.